Head: Azim Eskandarian

 The Bachelor of Science in Mechanical Engineering (BSME) degree program at Virginia Tech is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-A total of 131 semester credits are required for graduation.
+A total of 129 semester credits are required for graduation.
 Please refer to the Registrar's website for official program checksheets showing the graduation requirements and recommended course plans.
-A revised ME curriculum is currently in preparation.
-Students should check the ME website or speak with one of the ME undergraduate advisers for the latest information regarding the proposed curriculum changes.
+Students should check the ME website or speak with one of the ME undergraduate advisers for the latest information regarding any proposed curriculum changes and information on the different majors available within the Mechanical Engineering Degree program.
 For the currently approved curriculum unofficial documents are available on the ME website showing prerequisite relationships to courses and alternative course plans (e.g. for co-op students and military 4.5 and 5-year plans). www.me.vt.edu/academic-programs/undergraduate-program/current-students/course-selection/#requiredcourses

 The ME curriculum provides a strong foundation in the basic physical and chemical sciences and in mathematics.
-These are followed by a sequence of courses that provide a broad background in design methodology, computer programming, electronics, solid and fluid mechanics, manufacturing processes, system modeling, machine design, thermodynamics, heat and mass transfer, statistics and materials.
+These are followed by courses that provide a background in thermodynamics, computer programming, solid and fluid mechanics, manufacturing processes, machine design, vibrations, heat and mass transfer, controls, statistics and materials.
 Courses in English and in the humanities and social sciences are included to broaden the individual.
-This background is strengthened and unified through a sequence of engineering design and laboratory courses.
-Instructional laboratories in the junior and senior years provide opportunities for students to learn measurement and instrumentation techniques.
+This background is strengthened and unified through a sequence of engineering design courses.
+Instructional laboratories in the junior year provide opportunities for students to learn measurement and instrumentation techniques.
 Students apply these skills to the acquisition and analysis of data from various engineering systems.

 In all professional endeavors the mechanical engineer must consider ecological effects as well as the economic and social needs of people.
 The mechanical engineer must consider the conservation of natural resources and the environmental impact in the design of systems.
 These considerations are included in a number of ME courses and technical elective classes.
 Students wishing to further strengthen this area may wish to consider the Green Engineering Option at www.eng.vt.edu/green/index.php.